KyaptainJoyboy/neurobot/README.md

-# pauli-aid
+# Pauli-Aid
-Archive for the Pauli-Aid
+This is the Github Repository for the Paulinnovate project "Pauli-Aid".